Stalker2106x/MenuFramework/README.md

-MenuFramework is a rich extendable XML menu engine with LUA integrated script engine (C++ exposition capabilities) It gives an easy way to add interactive interfaces to your program without hassle
+MenuFramework is a rich extendable XML menu engine with LUA integrated script engine (C++ exposition capabilities) It gives an easy way to add interactive interfaces to your program without hassle Code is cross-platform, tested and compiled on Windows, Linux and MacOS !

 ![](/test/demo.gif)